The Cost of Perfection for Matchings in Graphs: Abstract

 \section{Abstract}

 Perfect matchings and maximum weight matchings are two fundamental combinatorial structures.
 We consider the ratio between the maximum weight of a perfect matching and the maximum weight of a general matching.
-Motivated by the application in triangle meshes, where we seek to convert a triangulation into a quadrangulation by merging pairs of adjacent triangles, we focus on bridgeless cubic graphs.
+Motivated by the computer graphics application in triangle meshes, where we seek to convert a triangulation into a quadrangulation by merging pairs of adjacent triangles, we focus mainly on bridgeless cubic graphs.

 First, we characterize graphs that attain the extreme ratios.
 Second, we present a lower bound for all bridgeless cubic graphs.
-Finally, we present upper bounds for subclasses of bridgeless cubic graphs that are relevant to the application, such as planar, hamiltonian, and bipartite.
-Most of the bounds are tight, but for bipartite graphs an intriguing gap is left as open problem.
+Third, we present upper bounds for subclasses of bridgeless cubic graphs, most of which are shown to be tight.
+Additionally, we present tight bounds for the class of regular bipartite graphs.